gohugoio/hugo/content/tools/index.md

 This section highlights some projects around Hugo that are independently developed.
 These tools try to extend the functionality of our static site generator or help you to get started.

+> **Note:** Do you know or maintain a similar project around Hugo?
+Feel free to open a [pull request](https://github.com/spf13/hugo/pulls) on GitHub if you think it should be added.

 ## Migration